Pythoniqus/JsMapGenerator/README.md

 - Switch between different maze generation types.
 - Place a player at a random position within the maze.
 - Convert unneeded walls to invisible walls for better visualization.
+- You can play the generated map :D

 ## Installation
 To set up the project locally just download the latest release, extract the file contents and open index.html